maxAubain/browsershot/README.md

-# Full Stack Application: Capture and store website screenshots as a service
+# Full Stack Application: Capture, store, and retrieve website screenshots as a service

-## Executive Summary
+# Executive Summary
-Approximately 25 hours over two and a half days.
+This project was developed and documented by Max Aubain.
+It took him pproximately 25-30 hours over two and a half days.
 This was a fun ride!

-**Goal**<br>
+## Goal and Specifications
 Build a screenshot as a service, _i.e._ a component/service for inputting a list of URLs and being able to view or receive the image of one screenshot of a webpage located by each URL.
 The design requirements include a back-end that could be run in a datacenter.

 This project is a proof-of-concept prototype.
 Please see the flow diagrams below for the current configuration, and possibilities for scaling to production for 1,000,000 screenshot captures per day.